bigodogu/cloud-/README.md

 # Shell
-Schell Scripts for devops Engineers
+Schell Scripts for devops Engineers for Automation